Aman1337g/Cpp-notes-and-codes/README.md

 - Principle of data hiding helps build secure systems.
 - Multiple objects can co-exist without any interference.
 - Software complexity can be easily managed.

+### OOP Features

+**Overview**
+- Abstraction
+- Encapsulation
+- Inheritance
+- Polymorphism

+**Abstraction**

+> Providing essential features, but hiding the bacground details.

+A user is aware of the fact that what a user defined type is capable of doing.
+Or what are the functionalities attached to that UDT.
+But not aware of the fact that how these are implemented.<br>
+For example, **stack** as a UDT.
+We can **push** an element to the stack and **pop** an element from the stack.
+But the user cannot know how the stack is implemented.
+A stack may either be implemented with the help of a **linked list** or with an **array**.

+**Encapsulation**

+> The act of hiding information.

+All data access must occur through the public interface.
+Thus, the data fields of an object are effectively hidden from the user.<br>
+For example, inside a class member, variables are declared as private to restrict the direct access.

+**Inheritance**

+> A process thorough which a derived class acquires the properties of a base class.

+The concept of reusability comes from inheritance.
+We don't need to redeclare the properties of the base class again.

+**Polymorphism**

+> It is a combination of two words namely poly means **many** and morphs means **forms**.

+In OOPs, a function can take many forms according to different circumstances.
+Same function can behave differently with different signature.
+This polymorphic behavior can be **static** or **dynamic**.